khmarbaise/maven-buildtime-profiler/README.md

 all phases and mojo executions and make a summarization output at the end of the build.

-If you like to use this EventSpy you need to put the resulting jar file of this project into the `${M2_HOME}/lib/ext` directory.

-If you like to use this extension in relationship with Maven 3.3.1+ you can define the following `.mvn/extensions.xml` file:
+If you like to use this extension Maven 3.3.1+ you have to define the following `.mvn/extensions.xml` file:

 ``` xml
 <extensions xmlns="http://maven.apache.org/EXTENSIONS/1.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"